Connecting Line: Putilovskaya Line

-In 1875–1885, with the expansion of the seaport, the Sea Channel was dug through shallow Gulf of Finland to allow bigger ships arrive from the Baltic Sea.
+In 1875–1885, with the expansion of the seaport, the "Sea Channel" was dug through shallow Gulf of Finland to allow bigger ships arrive from the Baltic Sea.
 This led to creation of the New Port of the city at the gulf shore while the older port was located in the city center within the Neva river delta.
 With the foundation of the New Port, a railway was constructed there for cargo reloading.
-The railway began to be known as the Port Line, or Putilovskaya Line, in the name of major industrialist Nikolay Putilov who is considered to be the main creator both of the New Port and the new railway line.
+The railway began to be known as the Port Line, or Putilovskaya Line, after major industrialist Nikolay Putilov, who is considered to be the main creator both of the New Port and the new railway line.

-Putilov was the owner of the 1789-founded massive steel and machinery plant that is located on the same shore and had a big demand in transportation services.
-By the end of 1860s its production included rails and other railway parts.
+Putilov was the owner of the massive steel and machinery plant, founded in 1789, that is located on the same shore and had a big demand for transportation services.
+By the end of the 1860s its production included rails and other railway parts.
 In 1869 Putilov asked the imperial government to allow construction of a new railway line to connect his factory with existing water and railroad cargo hubs within the city.
 These included several cargo piers and cargo distribution centers at the railroad lines.
 By that time, a new railway line existed nearby: the Petergof line, parallel to the previous lines.
 Its terminus was located slightly to the West from the Varshavsky terminus and is nowadays known as Baltiysky railway station.
 It started working in 1857 and initially was also mainly a royal transport for travelling to Peterhof Palace, but used a then-standard Russian gauge and was gradually becoming a new mass-usage passenger and cargo line with vast plans of extension.